Skip to content

 Other Product Features:

-Being able to make large or small batches, ease of use, and good storing ability is a great reason to have these dipping glazes in your growing collection.
+Being able to make large or small batches, ease of use, and good storing ability are great reasons to have these dipping glazes in your growing collection.

 Amaco dry glazes are food ware safe and certified non-toxic after adding water.